conholdate/products.conholdate.com/content/english/total/net/conversion/dotm-to-ppsm.md

     - title_left: "Convert Password Protected Word to PDF"
       content_left: |
-          Password protected document conversion is made easier in .NET.
-Just add a few lines of C# code to precisely convert a password protected Word document to PDF file without using any external software.
+          The password protected documents conversion in .NET is now easier with Conholdate.Total for .NET APIs.
+Just add a few lines of C# code and precisely convert a password protected Microsoft Word document to a PDF file without using any external software.

           -   Define Func **LoadOptions** and set password from document specific load options
           -   Create **Converter** object to convert Word document